 ALEX’S CORNER-The Myth of Sisyphus as it applies to training.

 Here’s a quick foray into a little ruthless optimism for the gym.
-I suppose it could be put to work in a few other areas of life outside as well, but what I know like the back of my hand is the gym and the rest is speculation beyond my brief.
-But thanks for taking the trouble to read it and I do hope it has some sort of useful sense to it.
+I suppose it could be put to work in a few other areas of life outside as well.
+But what I know well is how to get by in the gym, the rest is just a little speculation and probably beyond my brief.

 Because he had not kept up his end of a bargain and didn’t returned to Hades as promised, the Gods condemned Sisyphus to ceaselessly rolling a rock up the side of a mountain.

-Before he reached the top, the rock would inevitably roll back over him and down to the foot of the mountain.
-Weary, crushed, dejected and hopeless Sisyphus crawled back down the mountain to start his awful labour all over again.
+Before he reached the top, the rock would always roll back over him and down to the foot of the mountain.
+Weary, crushed, dejected and hopeless, Sisyphus crawled back down the mountain to start this awful and pointless labour all over again.

-The Gods snickered and simpered like girls, for they considered nothing worse or more soul-destroying than futile & unending labor.
+The Gods laughed.
+They snickered and simpered like girls, for they considered nothing worse or more soul-destroying than futile & unending labor.

-Now, just hold that picture in your mind while reading the next little bit.
+Now, let’s just hold that picture in our minds while reading the next little bit.

 Mindset is probably the most important asset for self-improvement that one possesses in his/her mental and emotional arsenal.
 It is also a sword that can cut the other way, becoming a very keen tool, indeed for self destruction.